gamesbook/gamereporter/README.md

     python test.py --help

-A test, or "debug", run with progress display, but requiring no access to boardgamegeek.com, with output going to a a file called `dummy.pdf`:
+A test, or "debug", run with progress display, but requiring no access to boardgamegeek.com, with output going to a file called `dummy.pdf`:

     python test.py -d -p -f dummy.pdf